Marcy lives in Austin, Texas and has written about environmental issues and conservation for more than a decade.

-Families picnicking downstream (with their kids playing in the water) may not know that poison has leaked into the water their children are splashing in while they much on potato salad and chicken legs.
-And if they don’t clean up after their picnic, they may be adding plastic cups, paper products and additional waste into the system when they leave.
+Families picnicking downstream (with their kids playing in the water) may not know that poison has leaked into the water their children are splashing in while they munch on potato salad and chicken legs.
+And if they don’t clean up after their picnic, they may be adding plastic cups, paper products, and additional waste into the system when they leave.

 Worse yet, waterways are often sources for drinking water.
 The same chemicals that spill into a river miles away from a city’s water plant can survive (perhaps in smaller quantities) the processing stages and be used for drinking water.

 Do you wash your car in the driveway?
 You’re probably sending oil-laced water into the drainage system.
 Even if you aren’t washing the under-carriage of the car, the dust and dirt on your roof, doors and fenders has pollutants picked up from road use.

 This doesn’t mean you should stop washing your car, it just means you can be aware of how our ground water can become polluted from many everyday actions we take.